VerveSol/substruct_genesis/README.md

 4. **Configuration options work** - wrapping, naming, and attribute parsing
 5. **Edge cases are handled** - empty structs, single fields, complex nesting

 The test suite serves as both validation of current functionality and documentation of expected behavior, ensuring the macro remains reliable and well-tested as it evolves.
+With 24 comprehensive tests covering all aspects of the macro's functionality, the project maintains high quality and reliability standards.